jacobSingh/backbone.modelbinding/readme.md

 populate the model attributes, for every input on your form, you can make a single call to `Backbone.ModelBinding.bind(myView)` and have all of your inputs automatically wired up.
 Any change you make to a form input will populate a corresponding model attribute for you.
-The binding is bi-directional, as well.
+The binding is bi-directional , as well.
 This means that changes to your underlying model will be propagated to your form inputs without having to manually bind to your model's `change` events.